strangerstudios/memberlite-shortcodes/readme.txt

 Some of the shortcodes in this plugin will work with any theme, but we cannot guarantee the appearance will match that of the demo site.

 == Changelog ==

+= 1.4 - 2024-11-22 =
+* SECURITY: Sanitized and escaped shortcode attributes in the Accordion shortcode.
+* DEPRECATED: Marking the [memberlite_signup] shortcode as deprecated.
+Use the Signup Shortcode Add On for Paid Memberships Pro instead.

 = 1.3.9 - 2023-09-21 =
 * SECURITY: Sanitized and Escaped shortcode attributes and variables.